Cherry Shortcake Squares

 Scrape the batter onto the sheet pan and smooth it into an even layer.
 Score the batter into 24 squares with a toothpick (don't worry about perfectly even squares as the lines will disappear during baking; it's just to make placing the cherries easier).
 Place 3 cherries in the center of every square.

-Bake until a toothpick comes out clean, about 30 minutes.
+Bake until a toothpick comes out clean, 25 to 30 minutes.
 Cool completely in the pan on a wire rack.
 Just before serving, cut into 24 squares and dust with powdered sugar.
 Store any leftovers in an airtight container with layers of waxed paper or parchment for up to 3 days.